| Written by Yeudiel Valdivia

 WIND OF CHANGE

 In 2023, the Mexican Congress passed a series of legislative amendments that constituted a significant reform of the mining sector.
-The amendments revise the Mining Law, National Waters Law, General Law of Ecological Equilibrium and Environmental Protection and General Law for the Prevention and Integral Handling of Wastes.
+The amendments revise the Mining Law, National Waters Law, General Law of Ecological Equilibrium and Environmental Protection and General Law for the Prevention and Integral Handling of Wastes (see also: responsible mining).
 As a result, mining concessions are shorter than 50 years and are awarded through a public bidding process if all environmental, social, and labour permits are obtained.
 Mineral concessions are now granted for specific minerals, not for the whole area.
 As mining isn't viewed as a preferential activity anymore, title holders don't have access to land and superficial rights adjacent to the concession.

 In addition, the reform gives the Ministry of Economy the power to approve transfers between entities and to grant permanent mining concessions.
 Concession holders have to consult with the public and indigenous communities ahead of time.
 At least 5% of net profits have to go to indigenous communities in adjacent and affected areas.
 In addition to ecological concerns, concessions can be cancelled if you don't notify the Ministry of Economy about accidents that threaten people or the environment.
 There are a lot of new mining offences, including those that can make titleholders and personnel criminally liable.
 A ten-year legal term for enforcement compliance and penalties from the Ministry of Economy is added.